wolfd/Mobile-Proto-16/lesson 1/README.md

 CONFLICT (content): Merge conflict in file.java Automatic merge failed; fix conflicts and then commit the result.
 ```
-Now, we should open that specific file in a text editor (like Sublime Text or Emacs).
+Now, we should open that specific file in a text editor (for this class, it is going to be the Android Studio IDE.
+Usually, it is something like Sublime Text or Emacs).
 Merge conflicts might look something like this:

 ```java
 <<<<<<< HEAD